-School of Chemical and Physical Sciences, Flinders University, Adelaide 5001, Australia Email: Reg.Cahill@flinders.edu.au
+School of Chemical and Physical Sciences, Flinders University, Adelaide 5001, Australia Progress in Physics, 10 (3), 131-138, 2014

 The discovery that the electron current fluctuations through Zener diode pn junctions in reverse bias mode, which arise via quantum barrier tunnelling, are completely driven by space fluctuations, has revolutionised the detection and characterisation of gravitational waves, which are space fluctuations, and also has revolutionised the interpretation of probabilities in the quantum theory.
-Here we report new data from the very simple and cheap table-top gravitational wave experiment using Zener diode detectors, and reveal the implications for the nature of space and time, and for the quantum theory of "matter", and the emergence of the "classical world" as space-induced wave function localisation.
-The dynamical space posses an intrinsic inflation epoch with associated fractal turbulence: gravitational waves, perhaps as observed by the BICEP2 experiment in the Antarctica.
+Here we report very simple and cheap table-top gravitational wave experiments using Zener diode detectors, and reveal the implications for the nature of space and time, and for the quantum theory of "matter", and the emergence of the "classical world" as space-induced wave function localisation.
+The dynamical space posses an intrinsic inflation epoch.